lyssphacker/ideas/surrealism-in-computing.md

 Manifestations of that kind:
 1. Jenkins - tweaking complex pipelines via **Web** UI is cool
-2. Object-relational mapping - updating data in place is cool (live in the present, how cares about the past ... or the future)
+2. Object-relational mapping - updating data in place is cool (live in the present, who cares about the past ... or the future)
 3. Web - sending text files around is cool (interpretation is up to you), the most important thing is that we **understand** each other
 4. Decades old CPU architectures - our sw is slow because we have a lot of features
 5. Languages without syntactic abstraction - we need a little bit of tyranny in this golden age of demo-cracy